mlcommons/ck/ck2/README.md

 and [validating them in the real world](https://cKnowledge.org/partners.html) with different and continuously changing software, hardware, environments, data sets and settings.

-That is why we have decided to develop a simple toolkit to help you share your artifacts, knowledge, experience and best practices with the world in a more reusable, automated, portable and reproducible way.
+That is why we have decided to develop a very simple Python-based toolkit that can work on any platform to help you share your artifacts, knowledge, experience and best practices with the world in a more reusable, automated, portable and reproducible way.

 The CM toolkit is based on the [Collective Knowledge concept]( https://arxiv.org/abs/2011.01149 ) that was successfully validated in the past few years to